sandhawke/talk-ac-2018/slides.md

 Help people maintain and use their trust networks

 * Better human/machine collaboration around trust
-* Allow end-users to use their preferred on trust networks
+* Allow end-users to use their preferred trust networks
 * Help users track quality of sources
 * Bootstrap from: contacts?  followers?  co-authoring?